High-risk sex offender back in custody: Vancouver police

 A high-risk sex offender who went missing soon after being released from prison to a halfway house in Vancouver is back in custody, police said Saturday.

 Tony Okanase, 39, was released from Mountain Institution Friday.
 He reported to the halfway house but later that day failed to return.
-That triggered a warning form the Vancouver Police Department and a Canada-wide warrant for his arrest
+That triggered a warning from the Vancouver Police Department and a Canada-wide warrant for his arrest.

 -